nexmo-community/vonage-campus-client-sdk-workshop/README.md

 npm run train-tagger
 ```

-Each of these scripts take multiple options, look at `training/train-intent.js` and `training/train-tagger.js` for details.
+Each of these scripts takes multiple options, look at `training/train-intent.js` and `training/train-tagger.js` for details.

 These scripts will output model artifacts in the `training/models` folder.